Table of Contents

 oracle_fdw https://github.com/laurenz/oracle_fdw (README) Core mechanism for direct read-only access to Oracle tables from PostgreSQL.
 Treats Oracle tables as foreign tables, allowing IDM to pull data over the network without agents or files on the source.
 Third-party extension.
 Requires Oracle Instant Client installed on the PostgreSQL host + compilation from source.

 pg_cron https://github.com/citusdata/pg_cron (README) Schedules and runs background migration iterations.
-Ensures the migration process continues reliably even after the GUI is closed or the session is terminated.
+Ensures the migration process continues to run reliably even after the GUI is closed or the session is terminated.
 Requires configuration: - shared_preload_libraries = 'pg_cron', - cron.use_background_workers = on, - cron.database_name = 'your target database'

 plv8 https://github.com/plv8/plv8 (Documentation) Executes high-performance logic encoded in WebAssembly using the V8 JavaScript engine.
 Accelerates complex data transformations, BLOB/CLOB/XML handling, custom mappings, and deserialization inside PostgreSQL.
 Third-party extension.
 Requires V8 engine and WebAssembly support during compilation.